Igorkowalski94/eslint-plugin-project-structure/README.md

             "files": ["*.ts", "*.tsx"],
             "parser": "@typescript-eslint/parser",
             "extends": [
-                // Example plugin that requires @typescript-eslint/parser.
-Can be removed if you don't use it.
+                // Here, add plugins that require @typescript-eslint/parser.
+If you don't use them, you can leave the array empty.
-                "plugin:@typescript-eslint/recommended-requiring-type-checking",
+                // "plugin:@typescript-eslint/recommended-requiring-type-checking",
             ],
         },
         // Use eslint-plugin-project-structure parser for the following file extensions.
 You can extend the list of extensions.